aldew5/ARCVision/README.md

-# Science-Fair-2020-2021
+# ARCVision

-Code for my Science Fair 2020-2021 project: Augmented Reality applied to a coding educational tool.
-This project will double as my Higher Level Computer Science IB Internal Assessment.
+Augmented Reality applied to an educational tool that can be used by teachers to teach computer programming.
+Includes constructs for conditionals, loops, variables and operators.